 5. Get moving.
 Movement will help to eliminate the chemicals that are creating a feeling of panic.
 If you’re in a place that makes jazzercise impractical, roll your head, wrists, and ankles.
 You could also do a few rounds on the company stairwell.
 Everyone else is using the elevator anyway.

 6. Warm your hands.
 Have you ever noticed that your hands get cold when you’re stressed?
 Warming your hands can help reverse the biochemical storm happening in your body during a panic attack.
 Run warm water over your hands or hold a cup of warm coffee in your hands.

 7. Listen to music that relaxes you.
 Few things can change your mood and biochemistry faster than the right music.
 Create a song list of at least 10 songs that you find comforting and relaxing.
 Begin listening to your music as soon as a panic attack begins.
 Take slow, deep breaths.

-Listen, if you choose to, you can control your panic attacks and return to a normal physiology.
-Obviously, you'll want to try to prevent panic attacks from occurring in the first place.
+Listen, if you choose to, you can control your panic attacks and return to your normal physiology.
+Obviously, you’ll want to try to prevent panic attacks from occurring in the first place.
 If a panic attack does strike, try these strategies to help subdue it.

 Learn about the A.W.A.R.E. technique for stopping panic attacks in their tracks.